juruOvO/SJTU_NoteCS/2024-2025/Spring/Algorithm (CS2308)/L1-Introduction.md

 - Input (not necessary)
 - Output (at least one)
 - Clarity
-- Finished in finite steps
+- Finished in finite time